 The fragility and bidirectional polar pattern of ribbon microphones make them most suitable for recording two sounds simultaneously.
 Some ideal examples would be recording two vocalists on one track or making a song with a singer who plays an instrument at the same time.

-To learn more about ribbon microphones and the bidirectional polar pattern, check out the following My New Microphone articles:
+To learn more about ribbon microphones, check out the following My New Microphone articles:

 • The Complete Guide To Ribbon Microphones (With Mic Examples)